- Entity relationships — which items refer to the same real-world thing

 Why it matters

-Temporal relationships help Memind:
+Temporal relationships help Memind:- answer time-aware questions

 - distinguish old state, current state, and future plans